Dilliner man facing multiple charges following high-speed chase

 Police spoke with the homeowner, who said DeBolt knocked on his door before he was let inside, the complaint states.

 DeBolt was taken into custody by deputies and transported to the county jail.
-He was lodged on a felony arrest warrant out of Watson’s office, the complaint states.
+He was lodged on a felony arrest warrant out of Magisterial District Judge Lee Watson’s office, the complaint states.

 DeBolt remains in jail in lieu of $30,000 straight bond.
-His preliminary hearing has been scheduled to be held before Watson on May 3.
+His preliminary hearing has been scheduled to be held on May 3.

 (0) comments